trackpete/exiletools-xph-macro/README.md

+# Note: GGG eventually added some basic XPH functionality into the game.

+At the time of writing they still didn't add support to copy this text to the clipboard, so they don't provide tracking and metrics like this macro, but I haven't performed any additional development on the macro and OCR and can't guarantee it will work.
+It's kinda a bummer because the spreadsheet tracking was pretty cool.

 # ExileTools In-Game XP/Hour Macro

 ## Check your XP Efficiency in a zone, log it over time, and find the optimum zone to level in without leaving the game!